WILLIAM8812/Equilibria_2.0_The_Chyzening/README.md

   * Import the .zip

 **2. Using the github files**
-  -Download the repo using the "Code" button on the top right -Extract the mods and configs to your minecraft folder
+  * Download the repo using the "Code" button on the top right
+  * Extract the mods and configs to your minecraft folder

 ## Roadmap